stoynove/2024-Election-Prediction/README.md

-# Election Prediction on the County level Map
+# Election Prediction on the County level

 A machine learning project that aims to predict the voting outcomes of counties in the 2024 US federal election with an interactive Streamlit application that visualizes and predicts county-level election outcomes based on demographic and economic factors.